Feel good with every bite with our guide to buying ethical chocolate!

 Junee Licorice and Chocolate Factory

-Found 30-minutes north of Wagga Wagga, Junee Licorice and Chocolate Factory takes the title as Australia’s own Willy Wonka Factory.
-Family owned since 1918, when it comes to chocolate, Junee Licorice and Chocolate Factory knows a thing or two.
+Found 30-minutes north of Wagga Wagga, Junee Licorice and Chocolate Factory has been family owned since 1918.
 With everything from chocolate blocks, balls, chocolate covered nuts, fruit licorice and smash cakes own offer, you’ll be spoilt for choice when it comes to Junee.
 Working their way to a cleaner future, Junee Licorice and Chocolate Factory also has a decadent line of organic products for chocolate lovers to try.
-This is one Australian chocolate brand you want to support!
+This is one ethical Australian chocolate brand you want to support!

 Koko Black

-In 2006 Monsieur Truffle started as a one-man show in Melbourne’s Prahran Market.
-Today, 16 years on, Monsieur Truffle has been titled as one of the best luxury Australian chocolate brands.
-With over 100 stockists and counting, Monsieur Truffle ensures that whether you’re looking for organic ingredients, delicious and irresistibly satisfying chocolates, spoilt for choice variety or sustainable packaging – they’ve got it all.
-With so much on offer, chocolate lovers are sure to find (and taste) a distinct flavour profile like no other.
+In 2006 Monsieur Truffe started as a one-man show in Melbourne’s Prahran Market.
+Today, more than 15 years on, Monsieur Truffe has been titled as one of the best luxury Australian chocolate brands.
+With over 100 stockists and counting, Monsieur Truffe ensures that whether you’re looking for organic ingredients, delicious and irresistibly satisfying chocolates, spoilt for choice variety or sustainable packaging – they’ve got it all.
 Whether you like it plain, spicy, sweet or crunchy, Monsieur Truffle will have a chocolate to fit your palate.

 Pana Organic

-Meet Pana Barbounis’ love child: the Melbourne made Pana Organic – one of Australia’s best chocolate brands that is ethical and equally delectably delicious.
+Pana Barbounis’ love child, the Melbourne made Pana Organic, is one of Australia’s best chocolate brands that is ethical and equally delectably delicious.
 Praising their ethically sourced ingredients that sprout from all around the globe; in October 2020 Pana Organic announced the much-anticipated launch of Mylk, their new chocolate range that’s 100% dairy-free.
 Since then, Pana Organic has evolved to now include ice-cream, chocolate spread and even cacao powder.
-However, for the traditionalists looking for a block of chocolate, you can pick between Pana’s range that includes Peanut Caramel, Mint Chocolate, Golden Comb as well as White Chocolate & Macadamia.
-All a must try in 2023!
+All a must try in 2024!

+For artisanal treats, indulge your way through this list of the 6 Best Gourmet Australian Chocolate Brands.
 After you’ve sourced your Australian made ethical chocolate, be sure to munch and sip your way through our Essential Guide to the Best Wine and Chocolate Pairings.
-Or keep warm with Koko Black’s Signature Hot Chocolate Recipe.